-means a third party or an Investor who has sent a Subscription Form to the Management Company pursuant to Clause 5.2.1 of the Fund Agreement, which Investor meets the requirements as referred to in Clause 5.1.1 of the Fund Agreement.
+means an Investor or a third party or an Investor who has sent a Subscription Form to the Management Company pursuant to Clause 6.2.1 of the Fund Agreement.

 Subscription Form

 means a Primary Subscription Form or a Secondary Subscription Form.